New Big Money Means Yandex N.V. (YNDX) Investors Could Reap Benefit

 The top institutional shareholder in the company is Invesco Ltd. with over 28.82 million shares valued at $2.01 billion.
 The investor’s holdings represent 10.04% of the YNDX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is FMR, LLC with 16.31 million shares valued at $1.13 billion to account for 5.68% of the shares outstanding.
 The other top investors are Capital Research Global Investors which holds 11.56 million shares representing 4.02% and valued at over $804.0 million, while Harding Loevner LLC holds 3.98% of the shares totaling 11.44 million with a market value of $796.25 million.

-The stock witnessed a -1.64% gain in the last 1 month and extending the period to 3 months gives it a -8.05%, and is -0.55% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.76% over the week and 3.13% over the month.
+The stock witnessed a -6.80% loss in the last 1 month and extending the period to 3 months gives it a -6.28%, and is -3.57% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.57% over the week and 3.42% over the month.

 Yandex N.V.
 (YNDX) Analyst Forecasts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Yandex N.V.
-(YNDX) is a “Overweight”.
-16 analysts offering their recommendations for the stock have an average rating of 2.00, where 4 rate it as a Hold and 0 think it is a “Overweight”.
+(YNDX) is a “Buy”.
+16 analysts offering their recommendations for the stock have an average rating of 2.00, where 3 rate it as a Hold and 1 think it is a “Overweight”.
 12 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.